Approximation of multipartite quantum states: revised version with new applications: Introduction

-We establish a finite-dimensional approximation property for the relative entropy of entanglement and its regularization in $n$-partite quantum systems that allows us to generalize to the infinite-dimensional case the results proved in the finite-dimensional settings.
-Examples of using this property are presented.
+\item to establish a finite-dimensional approximation property for $f$ that allows us to generalize to the infinite-dimensional case the results (equalities, inequalities, etc.) proved in the finite-dimensional settings; \item to simplify definition of $f$ for states satisfying certain regularity conditions; \item to obtain conditions under which $f(\rho)=0$ for a separable (in different senses) state $\rho$ (when $f$ is an entanglement measure). \end{itemize}

-Finally, we consider energy-constrained versions of the $n$-partite relative entropy of $\pi$-entanglement.
-It is proved, in particular, that for any state in $\S(\H_{A_1...A_n})$ with finite energy the infimum in the definition of the relative entropy of $\pi$-entanglement can be taken over all finitely-decomposable separable states with finite energy (provided that the Hamiltonians of individual subsystems satisfy a certain condition).
+The article is organized as follows.
+In Section 2.1, we give a brief description of basic notation and describe several entropic characteristics used below.
+Section 2.2 is devoted to the simple sufficient condition for the FA-property mentioned before.
+In Section 2.3, we introduce the classes $I_n^m$ and $II_n^m$ ($1\leq m\leq n$) of functions on the set $\S(\H_{A_1...A_n})$ characterized by the existence of faithful uniform continuity bounds with two types ($I_n^m$ and $II_n^m$) of energy constraint.
+These classes allow us to simplify the presentation of our main technical result (Theorem \ref{main}), obtained in Section 3.1.
+In Section 3.2, we analyse several corollaries of Theorem \ref{main} concerning general properties of correlation and entanglement measures in infinite-dimensional composite quantum systems.
+In Section 3.3, we consider a sufficient condition for local continuity (convergence) of functions on $\S(\H_{A_1...A_n})$ w.r.t. the strong information topology (obtained by modifying the main step of the proof of Theorem \ref{main}).